Why Should My School Partner With Career Step?

 Career Step has been training career-ready professionals for 25 years, and our unique industry relationships allow us to make sure students are gaining the skills employers need, ensuring your students’ success.
 A Career Step academic partnership helps you:

-- Serve your students – Offer programs that boast high placement rates, graduate placement assistance, industry approval, and industry certification preparation to help your students start rewarding new careers.
+- Serve your students – Offer programs that boast job search assistance, industry approval, and industry certification preparation to help your students start rewarding new careers.

 - Lift your bottom line – Increase your revenue without adding to your workload, and take advantage of our payment plans, military funding expertise, and state funding experience.

 - Work smarter, not harder - Turn-key programs include everything you need to make the program successful at your school; high-quality curriculum, student support, marketing help, and more.